timlinux/nix-config/README.md

 We have tried to make every part of the experience great.
 For example our shell customisations add a Kartoza branded starship bar to your shell prompt.
 Each system can have its own specific customisation, whilst all of our system enjoy a base line of useful functionality.

-Here is a walkthrough of setting up a VM with Kartoza NixOS:
+Here is a walkthrough of setting up a VM with Kartoza NixOS, click on the image below to [play the video](https://www.youtube.com/watch?v=s59y0FOUN74).

 [![Alt text](https://img.youtube.com/vi/s59y0FOUN74/0.jpg)](https://www.youtube.com/watch?v=s59y0FOUN74)